Alpine Shire Council is closely monitoring the COVID-19 situation as it continues to evolve.

 - Continue to work from home where possible

-Porepunkah, Myrtleford and Mount Beauty transfer stations will remain open and operate with their regular trading hours.
-Customers are required to wear a mask to attend these sites.
+- Porepunkah, Myrtleford and Mount Beauty transfer stations are open and operate with their regular trading hours.

 Important information regarding coronavirus (COVID-19)